Vincent0103/inventory-app/README.md

 - Add better error checks when querying data
 - Make values stay on the form after errors are shown bc of user input.
+- Fix values not updating after editing a plushy in the inventory (redirection)
 - Add page error
-- Fix name validation check in both plushy and category
+- Change all relative urls for images in the forms to actual links